janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 - The updated Helm values introduce a new global.dynamic parameter, comprising two fields:

   -  `plugins`: This field encompasses the list of dynamic plugins slated for installation.
 By default, it is an empty list.
 A package can be specified either as a local path to the dynamic plugin's dist-dynamic/dist sub-folder or as a package specification in an NPM repository.
-  - `includes`: contains a list of YAML files with the same syntax, of which `plugins` list will be included, and possibly overwritten by the `plugins` list of the main helm values.
-By default, the `includes` fields contains the [`dynamic-plugins.default.yaml`](https://github.com/janus-idp/backstage-showcase/blob/main/dynamic-plugins.default.yaml) file, which contains all the dynamic plugins [shipped with the showcase application](#dynamic-plugins-included-in-the-showcase-container-image), either enabled or disabled by default.
+  - `includes`: This field contains a roster of YAML files utilizing the same syntax.
+The `plugins` list from these files will be incorporated, and potentially overridden, by the `plugins` list in the primary helm values.
+The default configuration includes the [`dynamic-plugins.default.yaml`](https://github.com/janus-idp/backstage-showcase/blob/main/dynamic-plugins.default.yaml) file, which encompasses all the dynamic plugins [included in the showcase application container image](#dynamic-plugins-included-in-the-showcase-container-image), whether enabled or disabled by default.

 - Adding a dynamic plugin to the showcase is done by adding an entry to the `global.dynamic.plugins` list.
 Each entry has the following fields: